 • Davis Purdue Agricultural Center: (DPAC) Swine production research is the emphasis of this center located approximately 15 miles north northeast of Muncie in Randolph County.
 Other research includes a natural forest habitat area and agronomic crops.
 The original gift of 156 hectares was given to Purdue in 1917 by Martha Davis in memory of her son.
-Contact Superintendent Jeff Boyer, jboyer@purdue.edu original 193 hectares were donated to Purdue in 1914 by Moses Fell Dunn.
-A limestone quarry on the farm, worked under contract, helps support research projects.
-Current research includes beef cattle, forestry, and row crops.
-Feldun is also the home of the Indiana Beef Evaluation Program bull test station.
-Contact Superintendent Brad Shelton, sheltonb@purdue.edu
+Contact Superintendent Jeff Boyer, jboyer@purdue.edu

-• Feldun Purdue Agricultural Center: (FPAC) Located in Lawrence County near Bedford, the
+• Feldun Purdue Agricultural Center: (FPAC)